cheeyeo/cheeyeo.github.io/_posts/2025-10-23-step-functions-jsonata.md

 The input json must contain a `registration_info` object with the following attributes: *daysOfWeek; child; parents*.
 The JSONata function $count checks that the days of week list is not empty.
 It also checks for the presence of those three attributes which is the same behaviour as the original Lambda function.

-Next, we replace the age check Lambda function to be also be inline:
+Next, we replace the age check Lambda function to be inline:
 {% highlight json %}
 {% raw %}
 {